 9.1.
-Description and objectives
+Description and Outputs

-In this section the discussion focuses on the following: Purpose, service rendered, policy changes, payment pressures, and receipts collection, among other issues.
-At this level consideration is given to two types of strategic objectives:
+In this section, the discussion focuses on the following: Purpose, service rendered, policy changes, payment pressures, and receipts collection, among other issues.
+At this level, consideration is given to two types of outputs, i.e.:

-- Objectives regarding changes in policies, structures, service establishments, geographic distributions of service, etc.; and - Strategic objectives for the planned output in terms of quantity and quality (all this information should be found in the strategic planning document).
+- Regarding changes in policies, structures, service establishments, geographic distributions of service, etc.; and - For the planned output in terms of quantity and quality (all this information should be found in the strategic and annual planning documents).